syncfusion-content/winui-docs/winui/Chart/DataMarkers/Label.md

 ---
 layout: post
-title: DataMarker label in Chart | Syncfusion | WinUI
+title: Data Label in WinUI Chart control | Syncfusion
-description: This section describes how to define the data marker label and its properties for customization in WinUI Charts.
+description: Learn about Data Label support in Syncfusion WinUI Chart control and more details.
 platform: WinUI
 control: Chart
 documentation: ug
 ---

-# Data Label in WinUI Charts (SfChart)
+# Data Label in WinUI Chart

 Data points can be easily annotated with labels to help improve the readability of data.